dicepencilpaper/864-System/Referee Toolbox.md

 Lowers the Target to beat by 3, raises the Mana cost for failure by 3.

 Descriptors are made up of choice of 3: an adjective (except colors), a shape, a non-shape noun, a number.
 (Will provide a table soon.)

+## Non-Player Entities

+All entities have attributes, stats, talents, and skills, though some are played by the referee as an adversary, an ally, an obstacle to overcome, or an object of wonder.
+NPEs have a rating number to allow referees to gauge their relative power levels to the Players' Entities and to other NPEs.
+If the players gain a powerful ally, say a dragon, then its important to provide challenging obstacles or adversaries that won't allow the dragon to easily solve everything for them.

+As some entities transcend normal abilities